mirsah91/repro-api/README.md

    - `appSecret` (plain text, returned once)
    - `encryptionKey` (per-tenant data key managed by the API)
    - An initial admin user that reuses the password you supplied (or a generated one when omitted)
-2. The tenant id must be stored by the client and attached to every future Repro SDK call via the `X-Tenant-Id` header.
+2. Store the `appId` and use it for SDK bootstrap calls; the API derives the tenant from the app and issues SDK tokens for subsequent requests.

 ## Data Storage Changes